iamfriedbean/beanscan/README.md

 ## Credits

 Would like to thank the Open Source community for non stop research and continuously developing great tools.
 Special thanks to
-ProjectDiscovery.io, @tomnomnom, @hakluke, @jhaddix, Portswigger, Pentesterlab, Intigriti, OWASP.org, AssetNote, Seclist and many more.
+ProjectDiscovery.io, @tomnomnom, @hakluke, @jhaddix, Portswigger, Pentesterlab, Intigriti, Sensepost, OWASP.org, AssetNote, Seclist and many more.